JureSeselj/connect-circle/README.md

 - As a registered user, I want to be able to control microphones of other users, so that I can control them in a meeting I created.

 ---

+## Business model

+The Business Model is B2C, meaning that the company sells products (subscriptions) to customers only.
+It's only focused in the individual transactions at the moment.